aaronparker/aaronparker.github.io/_posts/2010-10-26-virtualising-adobe-reader-x.md

 ### Conclusion

 Virtualizing Reader is straightforward and it performs well under App-V, although I would consider the implications of isolating Reader from the OS, even before you start the Sequencer.
-A virtualized Reader will require managing DSC links and you&#8217;ll need ensure that users understand the difference in behaviour with IE integration.
+A virtualized Reader will require managing DSC links and you'll need ensure that users understand the difference in behaviour with IE integration.

 Hopefully an update of either Reader or App-V in the future will enable Protected Mode support to improve security.